How to choose a Wedding Photographer

 1. Do you need to hire a professional photographer

-I won't lie to you, no you do not need a professional photographer, but do you want to look back at your images and be glad that you hired a professional photographer, or are you alright with Uncle Joe taking the photos and missing some of the must-have moments?
+Do you need a photographer?
+No, but do you want to look back at your images and be glad that you hired a professional photographer, or are you alright with Uncle Joe taking the photos and missing some of the must-have moments?
 Having a dedicated photographer allows friends and family to relax, put their phones down, and know that these moments are being recorded in a way to be cherished for years.

-Not everyone who needs their wedding day documented needs to hire a professional either, but there are other factors to consider when you are looking for a wedding photographer, such as image quality, reliability, knowing that your photographer knows when and where to be taking photos, back up equipment (do they have one camera or several, we travel with a lot of extra equipment in the hope that we don't need it), back up photographers (we always shoot with two-photographers and have others available), artistic ability, and editing ability.
+There are several factors to consider when you are looking for a wedding photographer, such as image quality, reliability, knowing that your photographer knows when and where to be taking photos, back up equipment (do they have one camera or several, we travel with extra equipment just in case), back up photographers (we always shoot with two-photographers and have others available), artistic ability, and editing ability.
 Ask them what they have in their "toolbox" and how they use those tools to make your day unforgettable!!

 Technical photography skills are a must!
 Anyone can point and shoot in a controlled lighting environment, but what happens when the sun goes down?
-Or you need to move inside because of rain? or very poor lighting in an old church that is very sentimental to the family? all of these factors come into play when making this decision, so be picky!!
+Or you need to move inside because of rain?
+The Bride and Groom want all the lights off for their first dance?
+All of these factors come into play when making this decision, so be picky!!

 2. The work

 The most important factor for hiring a photographer is their STYLE!
 I have told many couples to look through our website and make sure they like our style.
 If you don’t like their work, why on earth would you hire them?
 Be choosy in this department.
-Ask to see complete real weddings where you captured the moments as they happened, not models, it's easier to pose models for the perfect photograph than it is to capture a couple in love with just a sliver of daylight left.....a good photographer can do both!
+Ask to see complete real weddings where they captured the moments as they happened, not models, it's much easier to pose models for the perfect photograph than it is to capture a couple in love with just a sliver of daylight left.....A GOOD PHOTOGRAPHER CAN DO BOTH!!
 Be careful in hiring a family friend, many relationships have been ruined because expectations were not met, and key images were missed.

 3. The Person

-Pick someone that you feel comfortable with because over the course of the day you are going to laugh, cry, stress out, get your dress on, scream at someone (it's inevitable), become overwhelmed and dance like nobody is watching (do the sprinkler).
+Pick someone that you feel comfortable with because over the course of the day you are going to laugh, cry, stress out, get your dress on, scream at someone (it's inevitable), become overwhelmed and dance like nobody is watching!
 We recommend that you find someone that you feel comfortable with and who can share those intimate moments.
 (Spoiler alert - we like to have fun, we carry lots of tissues, and work well with everyone so we are the perfect choice!)

 4. Collections & Pricing